nyuvis/sure_evaluation/README.md

-# sure_evaluation

-The evaluation of SuRE consists of three parts: (1) the evaluation of the rule genration algorithm based on 10 benchmark datasets; (2) an online usability study of whether novice can extract information correctly from the hierarchical rule visualization by an in-lab user study with 24 participants; (3) we evaluate the usefulness of the interactive workflow of SuRE by online observational study with 7 domain experts.
+# SuRE Evaluation: A Supplementary Material

+This repository contains supplementary material regarding the evaluations presented in the paper **Visual Exploration of Machine Learning Model Behavior with Hierarchical Surrogate Rule Sets**.

+The evaluation consists of three main parts:

+(1) Evaluation of the rule generation algorithm (based on 10 benchmark datasets);
+(2) A usability study aimed at evaluating the effectiveness of the *Feature-Aligned Tree* visualization;
+(3) An observational study aimed at evaluating the usefulness of the interactive workflow (with 7 domain experts).

+The material is organized around three main folders you can find in the repository:

 - `/algo_experiment`

-  This folder includes the code of training the black-box models and the experiments we have run.
+This folder contains the code used to train the models and to perform the parameter sensitivity analysis and the comparison with decision trees.

 - `/usability_study`

-  This folder contains the slides we used in the study to introduce how to read the lattice visual design and what task we ask participants to do.
-We also include the anonymous response and the notebook we used to analyze the response data.
+This folder contains the slides used in the study to instruct the participants, the anonymous responses we collected and the notebook we used to analyze the data.

 - `/observational_study`

-  This folder contains the slides we used in the interview to introduce the visualization, the system, and the study procedure.
-We also include the coded task categories for the analytical tasks the domain experts performed during the observational study.
+This folder contains the slides we used in the interview to introduce the visualizations, the system, and the study procedure.
+We also include the list of tasks we collected and the task categorization we created.